Ideal-theoretic Explanation of Capacity-achieving Decoding: Introduction

 \section{Introduction}

-Reed-Solomon codes are obtained by evaluations of polynomial of degree less than $k$ at $n$ distinct points in a finite field $\F$.
-Folded-Reed-Solomon (FRS) codes are obtained by evaluating a polynomial at $sn$ (carefully chosen) points that are grouped into $n$ bundles of size $s$ each, and then viewing the resulting $sn$ evaluations as $n$ elements of $\F^s$.
-Multiplicity codes are obtained by evaluating the polynomial, and $s-1$ of its derivatives and again viewing the resulting $sn$ evaluations as $n$ elements of $\F^s$.
+Reed-Solomon codes are obtained by evaluations of {polynomials} of degree less than $k$ at $n$ distinct points in a finite field $\F$.
+Folded Reed-Solomon (FRS) codes are obtained by evaluating a polynomial at $sn$ (carefully chosen) points that are grouped into $n$ bundles of size $s$ each such that each bundle is in a ge, and then viewing the resulting $sn$ evaluations as $n$ elements of $\F^s$.
+A different grouping of the $sn$ points leads to the less-studied family {of} codes called the Additive-FRS {codes}.
+Multiplicity codes are obtained by evaluating the polynomial and $s-1$ of its derivatives{,} and again viewing the resulting $sn$ evaluations as $n$ elements of $\F^s$.

-This ``bundling'' (or folding, as it is called for FRS codes) in FRS codes and Multiplicity codes may be viewed at best as a harmless operation --- it does not hurt the rate and (relative) distance of a code which is already optimal in these parameters.
-But far from merely being harmless, in the context algorithmic list-decoding, bundling has led to remarkable improvements and to two of the very few explicit capacity achieving codes in the literature.
-Indeed the only other codes that achieve list-decoding capacity algorithmically and do not use one of the above codes as an ingredient are the Folded Algebraic-Geometric codes, which also use bundling.
-Despite this central role, the bundling operation is not well-understood algebraically.
-Indeed it seems like an ``adhoc'' operation rather than a principled one.
-Unearthing what bundling is and understanding when and why it turns out to be so powerful is the primary goal of this work, and we make some progress towards this.
+This ``bundling'' (or folding, as it is called for FRS codes) in FRS codes and {multiplicity} codes may be viewed at best as a harmless operation --- it does not hurt the rate and (relative) distance of the codes, which {are} already optimal in these parameters.
+But far from merely being harmless, in the context {of} algorithmic list-decoding, bundling has led to remarkable improvements and to two of the very few explicit capacity achieving codes available in the literature.
+Indeed, the only other codes that are known to achieve list-decoding capacity algorithmically and do not use one of the above codes as an ingredient are the Folded Algebraic-Geometric codes, which also use bundling.
+Despite its central role, the bundling operation is not well-understood algebraically: it seems like an ``adhoc'' operation rather than a principled one.
+Unearthing what bundling is and understanding when and why it turns out to be so powerful is the primary goal of this paper, and we make some progress towards this.